Research into Social and Emotional Learning (SEL) continues to show the necessity for widespread implementation.

 By connecting the feelings in our body to the words in our brain, our exercises ingrain emotional intelligence into the students and the culture of the school.
 Every person in the building becomes equipped with skills to identify and manage difficult emotions, as well as the language to effectively communicate what they are feeling and what they need help with.

-Strategies learned through exercises like Positive 5, which re-frames thinking towards a solutions oriented mindset by focusing on our reaction to a problem, create a healthy school climate for self expression and creativity.
+Strategies learned through exercises like Positive 5, which re-frames thinking towards a solutions oriented mindset by focusing on our reaction to a problem, create a healthy school culture for self expression and creativity.

 This develops collective resilience by cultivating the strength of individuals to set goals, to be positive and optimistic, and to recognize challenges as opportunities for strength, learning, renewal, and transcendence.